chifyroy/IBM_CFC_2020_Hackathon-Exam_Evaluation_on_Air/README.md

 The below instructions will help in doing a local setup to check the application flow.

 ### Softwares required:
-  - IBM Cloud Services - IBM Watson Knowledge Studion and NLU Services (for building question bank and answer keys)
+  - IBM Cloud Services - IBM Watson Knowledge Studio and NLU Services (for building question bank and answer keys)
   - Node JS (UI application with Two personas Teacher and Student)
   - Apache Solr (repository to store the individual question paper set and to generate scores)